neillturner/kitchen-puppet/provisioner_options.md

 manifests_path | | puppet repo manifests directory
 max_retries| 1 | maximum number of retry attempts of converge command modules_path | | puppet repo manifests directory.
-Can be multiple directories separated by colons and then they will be merged platform | platform_name kitchen.yml parameter | OS platform of server puppet_apply_command | nil | Overwrite the puppet apply command.
+Can be multiple directories separated by colons and then they will be merged no_proxy | nil | list of URLs or IPs that should be excluded from proxying platform | platform_name kitchen.yml parameter | OS platform of server puppet_apply_command | nil | Overwrite the puppet apply command.
 Needs "sudo -E puppet apply" as a prefix. puppet_apt_repo | "http://apt.puppetlabs.com/puppetlabs-release-precise.deb"| apt repo Ubuntu12 see https://apt.puppetlabs.com for others